I own a home or business nearby

 - Scheduling construction around key wildlife activities

 - Adjusting construction timing using best practices for erosion and sediment

 - Replanting trees at a 3 to 1 ratio

-- Taking the opportunity, while implementing BRT, to address invasive species and create habitats
+- Taking the opportunity, while implementing rapid transit, to address invasive species and create habitats

 - Maintaining water balance, particularly for sensitive areas like Westminster Ponds

 Fortunately, most of the infrastructure needed for this project is within the existing municipal road allowance and in urban areas.

-For more detailed information on mitigation efforts related to the natural environment, check out Appendix G in the Environmental Report.
+For more detailed information on mitigation efforts related to the natural environment, check out Appendix G in the Environmental Project Report.

-Q: Will BRT make traffic worse in my area?
+Q: Will traffic be impacted in my area?

 As London grows, rapid transit will carry thousands of riders in dedicated bus lanes, avoiding traffic congestion on our roads – not adding to it.
 Smart traffic signals installed will spot traffic patterns and alter signals to improve traffic flow for everyone.
 And most rapid transit corridors are not reducing or taking general traffic lanes away.
 Overall, the plans aim to lessen potential future traffic congestion, although intersections which experience congestion today are likely to continue to experience congestion with rapid transit.